OCA/manufacture/mrp_production_order_analytic/README.rst

 =============================
 MRP Production Order Analytic
 =============================
-This model extends the Production Order with the Analytic Account.
+This module extends the Production Order with the Analytic Account.
 Separate modules will define how this analytic account will be used in the Production Order.